dthaler/iftype-reg/draft-thaler-iftype-reg.md

 each sub-layer can be represented by its own row in the ifTable with its own ifType, with the ifStackTable being used to identify the upward and downward multiplexing relationships between rows.
-Section 3.1.1 of {{RFC2863}} provides more discussion, and Section 3.1.2 of that RFC provides guidance for defining interface sub-layers.
-More recent experience shows that these guidelines are phrased in a way that is now too restrictive, since at the time
+Section 3.1.1 of {{RFC2863}} provided more discussion, and Section 3.1.2 of that RFC provided guidance for defining interface sub-layers.
+More recent experience shows that those guidelines were phrased in a way that is now too restrictive, since at the time
 {{RFC2863}} was written, MIB modules were the dominant data model.

-This document clarifies that such guidance also applies to YANG modules.
+This document clarifies that the same guidance also applies to YANG modules.

 Some ifTypes may define sub-types.
 For example, the tunnel(131) ifType defines sub-types, where each tunnelType can have its own MIB and/or YANG